 Question 2: Why should developers use Jenkins?

-As one of the introductory interview questions on Jenkins, your potential employers might want to check what you deem to be as the most important features of Jenkins.
+As one of the introductory Jenkins interview questions, your potential employers might want to check what you deem to be the most important feature of Jenkins.
 Even though the answer seems to be very subjective, here are a few examples that you can consider:

 - Easy to catch bugs early on;